HR systems are a crucial investment for any organisation with employees.

 How long it will take to implement a new HR system depends on how straightforward or complex your requirements are.

-Basic HR systems can be purchased with a credit card and set up almost immediately.
-However, if you require something more complex that’s tailored to your specific needs, it can take several months to roll out the first phase of such a system, and for global, enterprise organisations, the implementation process can run into years.
-Before signing up with a vendor your should understand what the implementation process will be, the expected timescales, any costs and your responsibilities at each stage.
+Simple HR systems can be purchased with a credit card and set up almost immediately.
+However, if you require something more complex that’s tailored to your specific needs, it can take several months to roll out the implementation of such a system.
+Before signing up with a vendor, you should understand what the implementation process will be, the expected timescales, any costs and your responsibilities at each stage.
 Your HR system provider should be seen as a partner you can turn to, to get everything setup and aligned to your needs.

 We’ve spoken a lot about HR systems; now we want to delve a bit deeper into what they look like in reality.
 Ciphr’s SaaS people management platform includes HR, payroll, recruitment, onboarding and learning solutions, enabling organisations to attract, engage manage and retain their workforce more effectively.
 And because our HR software is cloud-based, it enables entire organisations to stay connected and work efficiently.